mbmontana785/MLB_Game_Predictor/README.md

 The train-test split was 80/20.

-These are the test scores for the models we tried:
+These are the test scores for the models we tried.
+The red dotted line indicates that the home team won 53.9 percent of the games in our dataset:

 ![Model_Viz](https://github.com/mbmontana785/MLB_Game_Predictor/assets/53095233/4d9b63ad-030f-4054-982a-4bf15e58a4e1)